School Attendance – Frequently Asked Questions

 If your child takes unauthorised holidays or is absent for longer than the time agreed by your child’s Headteacher, this absence will be recorded as unauthorised.
 This may result in:

-- Your child losing their school place
+- Your child may lose their school place

 What will happen if my child is frequently late for school?